 - the implementation of radiation safety measures is supervised by the equipment operator.
-The services of a Radiation Protection Supervisor/Radiation Protection Advisor (RPS/RPA) for IRR 1999 and a Medical Physics Expert (MPE) for IR(ME)R 2000 and 2006 who is appropriately qualified and experienced must be available to provide specific support and advice: - due attention is paid to product liability with respect to loan, purchase, modification or sale of equipment; - safety measures include safety precautions against electrical and mechanical hazards, fire and explosions as well as against radiation hazards; - all new work practices must be assessed as required under the Management of the Health and Safety at Work Regulations, 1999 This would include specific 'Prior Risk Assessment' if the work practice involves the use of ionising radiations.
-Safety measures also need to be followed to minimise work related disorders to staff; - all newly installed equipment is tested to ensure it meets agreed specifications and is 'Critically Examined' in accordance with IR(ME)R 2000, 2006 and, where relevant, the Royal College of Radiologists standards for ultrasound equipment; - all equipment is subject to a planned maintenance and replacement programme in accordance with statutory requirements; - all equipment and facilities conform to existing Health and Safety Regulations and relevant
+The services of a Radiation Protection Supervisor/Radiation Protection Advisor (RPS/RPA) for IRR 19994 and a Medical Physics Expert (MPE) for IR(ME)R 20005 and 20066 who is appropriately qualified and experienced must be available to provide specific support and advice - due attention is paid to product liability with respect to loan, purchase, modification or sale of equipment - safety measures include safety precautions against electrical and mechanical hazards, fire and explosions as well as against radiation hazards - all new work practices must be assessed as required under the Management of the Health and Safety at Work Regulations, 199919 This would include specific 'Prior Risk Assessment' if the work practice involves the use of ionising radiations.
+Safety measures also need to be followed to minimise work related disorders to staff - all newly installed equipment is tested to ensure it meets agreed specifications and is 'Critically Examined' in accordance with IR(ME)R 20005, 20066 and, where relevant, the Royal College of Radiologists Standards for Ultrasound Equipment32 - all equipment is subject to a planned maintenance and replacement programme in accordance with statutory requirements - all equipment and facilities conform to existing Health and Safety Regulations and relevant European Directives - calibration of equipment and all safety measures followed are in compliance with statutory regulations - there is a policy for infection control.

-- European Directives;

-- calibration of equipment and all safety measures followed are in compliance with statutory regulations;

-- there is a policy for infection control.

-10.9 Monitoring and evaluation
+12.9 Monitoring and evaluation

 Health professionals should be able to assess the care they provide against established clinical standards by means of clinical audit.
 This will involve identifying and building on good practice, the assessment and minimising of risk and the investigation of problems and learning from that investigation.
 The service must assure the provision of high quality care by its involvement in evaluation activities.
+AQP contracts will stipulate what evaluation is required and the Standards against which the service is to be evaluated.